refinedev/refine/documentation/docs/tutorial/2-understanding-dataprovider/1-swizzle.md

     next: tutorial/understanding-dataprovider/create-dataprovider
 ---

-## Understanding the Swizzle

-Sometimes you may want to regulate data providers.
-You can copy and edit these files in your project using `swizzle` from `refine-cli`.
+## What is Swizzle?

+...

+## Using with DataProvider

+In some cases, data providers do not fully comply with our API and it is necessary to change it.
+The [`swizzle`](../../packages/documentation/cli.md#swizzle) in [`refine-cli`](../../packages/documentation/cli.md) is a tool made for this.
+It can quickly eject and update all data provider files.

 Let's swizzle `dataProvider` as an example.

 ```bash
 npm run refine swizzle
 ```
-Select the `dataProvider` package from the list of packages that support `swizzle`.
+Select the data provider package from the list of packages that support `swizzle`.

 ```bash
 ?
 Which package do you want to swizzle?